 - Lights – Turn every light switch on and off.
 Do they come on smoothly?
 A delayed response could indicate faulty wiring, which can spark a fire.

 - Outlets – Check all wall outlets to make sure they work appropriately and that the cover panels are secure.
-Black, scorched, or dangling wires are also hints to bad wiring.
+Black, scorched, or dangling wires are also hints of bad wiring.

 - Ceilings – Look for any water stains, cracks or sags in the ceiling that could be an indication of a water leak or damaged roof that needs to be addressed immediately before it causes additional property damage or collapses on a tenant.

 - Walls – Check all the base of walls and look for any cracks or holes that could let vermin or other pests find a home in the walls.
 Walls are susceptible to water damaged and should be examined for cracks and water stains.